 When asked why tribal leaders took this direction, Parrish mentioned several reasons she believes are behind the decision to align with federal laws.
 Just as colleges, universities and other research facilities hesitate to jump into cannabis research in fear of losing much needed federal funding, Indian nations are similar in nature.
 Native American tribes receive significant amounts of grant money and federal dollars, and deliberately turning against Federal Laws could jeopardize their ability to receive those funds.
 "Most, if not all, Indian health clinics receive federal funding, so you're not going to see medical marijuana recommendations being written by doctors employed by Indian Health Clinics," Parrish pointed out.

 Parrish understands the hesitancy by the tribes in Oklahoma.
 However, she also stated she's optimistic about the future of cannabis, for both Native Americans and the state of Oklahoma in general.
 "As the tribes see how lucrative the business is, it is just a huge money maker for them; cannabis could present big opportunities."

 While the laws are changing rapidly across the United States, only time will tell if Indian reservations in Oklahoma will eventually embrace medical marijuana.
-In the meantime, patients in Oklahoma may want to leave their medicine behind while visiting casinos or other events which take place on tribal lands to avoid any problems.
+In the meantime, medical consumers in Oklahoma may want to leave their marijuana products behind while visiting casinos or other events which take place on tribal lands to avoid any problems.